big city

 Calculating Future Medical Expenses

 A skilled and experienced medical malpractice lawyer will know how to estimate future medical expenses.
 A lot depends on the details of your condition.
-Following is a description of two of the most common methods of calculating future medical expenses.
+Below is a description of two of the most common methods used to determine future medical expenses.

 The Total Lifestyle Approach